What is CGI (Computer-Generated Imagery)?

 Robot’s ability to perceive vision.
 Westworld (1973) by Michael Crichton.

-By 1990, new techniques emerged and great ideas were able to be produced using CGI.
+By 1990, new techniques emerged, and great ideas were ¡produced using CGI.
 Some amazing movies in the 90s that adopted computer aided imagery include Terminator 2 (1991), Titanic (1997), The Matrix (1999).
-However, the movie with the best CGI of that period is unquestionably Jurassic Park (1993), which achieved amazing visual effects thanks to a mix of real characters, animatronics and CGI bringing dinosaurs back to life in a spectacular manner.
+However, the movie with the best CGI of that period is unquestionably Jurassic Park (1993), which achieved incredible visual effects thanks to a mix of real characters, animatronics and CGI bringing dinosaurs back to life amazingly.

 Jurassic Park (1993) by Steven Spielberg.